National American University: Student outcomes

-According to the College Scorecard, NAU's Rapid City campus has a 16 percent graduation rate.
-Salary after completing ranges from $25,484 (AA in health and administrative medical services) to $56,163 (BSN).
+In 2026, the U.S. Department of Education data on graduation rates that described first-time, full-time students showed that NAU enrolled almost exclusively part-time students who previously attended college and therefore college graduation rates were reported as 0% for the cohort beginning in the fall of 2018; this indicated that there were no first-time, full-time students enrolled who progressed to graduation.
+Salary after completing averaged $53,841.
 Two years after completion, student loan debt borrowers were 31% in forbearance, 26% not making progress, 17% defaulted, 9% in deferment, 8% delinquent, 5% making progress, 2% discharged, and 1% paid in full.

 Accreditation

-NAU is regionally accredited by the Higher Learning Commission.
-Several NAU programs are separately accredited by multiple national, educational and professional associations.
+NAU is accredited by the Higher Learning Commission.
+Several NAU programs are separately accredited or approved by multiple national, educational and professional associations, including: